Visual-Language-Guided Task Planning for Horticultural Robots: Results and Discussion

-The VLM frequently demonstrated errors in basic object categorization, leading to downstream failures in navigation and manipulation.
+The VLM frequently demonstrated errors in basic object categorization, leading to downstream failures in navigation and active vision.
 These errors included confusing visually similar produce—such as interpreting yellow tomatoes as ripe or green tomatoes—and misidentifying red bell peppers or tomatoes as strawberries.
 In some cases, the model incorrectly distinguished between plant species altogether.
+These behaviors become more frequent under noisy conditions, as the VLM remains overconfident in the map despite the presence of false-positive objects.
 These failures indicate that, despite access to high-resolution imagery and semantic map metadata, the model may rely on unstable visual heuristics or incomplete contextual reasoning.
 Such misclassifications often propagated through the control loop, producing incorrect subgoal selection or premature task termination.

 Beyond broad object class errors, the VLM struggled to correctly interpret fine-grained attributes such as color, plant part, or ripeness level.
-Sometimes, red tomatoes were “labeled "less ripe"” or selected the wrong instance within a cluster when multiple visually similar options were present.
+Sometimes, red tomatoes were labeled "less ripe" or selected the wrong instance within a cluster when multiple visually similar options were present.
 Attribute-specific errors were especially common for tasks requiring differentiation among leaves, stems, and fruit, where the model occasionally centered on or captured images of the wrong part despite the correct object being in view.
 These issues suggest that attribute-based recognition remains a weak point, even when class-level recognition appears correct.

 \textbf{Failure Mode 2: Redundant or Repetitive Behavior} A recurring behavioral pattern involved the model repeatedly centering the same target without making forward progress toward approaching or capturing it.
 In several instances, the VLM entered loops where it continually issued centering commands, apparently satisfied with the visual framing yet failing to advance to the next step of the task.
 This also occurred during image capture, where the model would repeatedly reframe a target it had already documented, or unnecessarily reacquire the same viewpoint from nearly identical camera poses.
 Such patterns indicate a disconnect between visual satisfaction criteria and the task-level state machine designed to govern completion.